 While this is normal for an agent matching service, other services tend to stick with just 2-3 matches, whereas with FastExpert we got up to seven matches.
 That means you could find yourself inundated with phone calls and emails from more than half a dozen agents.

-Indeed, one of the only customers reviews about FastExpert that we found complained about this problem:
+Indeed, one of the only customer reviews about FastExpert that we found complained about this problem:

 We agree that getting so many emails and calls is a problem.
 And since every agent will have your contact information, unsubscribing from FastExpert will only end contact from FastExpert itself.
 You’ll have to ask each individual agent to stop contacting you.